taoo0316/minimal/index.md

 #### YSC2239 Introduction to Data Science

-> You can do so much in a Jupyter notebook!
+> You can do so much in a Jupyter Notebook!
 This will also turn out to be a huge mistake.

 #### YHU2291 Introduction to Arts